5 Best Laptops For World of Warcraft – The War Within & Classic (2025)

 And if you go for a budget 3060 RTX (even one running at low wattage), you’re looking at +60 fps at 1440p.
 Not bad, right?

-If you’re into PvP or arenas, do yourself a favor and spend at least $800.
+Do yourself a favor and get at least a 4050RTX.
 You want max distance at high resolution so your team gets the opener and you can easily target from far distances.

 For leveling?
 A $350-$500 laptop will do the job just fine.
 For raiding?
 Same.